aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/README.md

 3. gui:
     * qt designer project files
 4. desktop:
-    * various icon file etc
+    * various icon files etc
 4. cooking:
-    * sketches and ideas
+    * some sketches and ideas
     * proof of concept written in python
-    * initial (abandoned) attempt at clojure version
+    * brief initial (abandoned) attempt at clojure version

+MFCC algo courtesy of the Aquila library by Zbigniew Siciarz MIT/X11 licence 2007-2014 (see brain/src/aquila/LICENCE)

 This program is free software licenced under GNU General Public License version 2 (see LICENCE).
-Written by [Dave Griffiths at Then Try This](http://thentrythis.org) dave@thentrythis.org.
+Written by [Dave Griffiths at Then Try This](http://thentrythis.org) (dave@thentrythis.org).

-MFCC algo courtesy of the Aquila library by Zbigniew Siciarz MIT/X11 licence 2007-2014 (see brain/src/aquila/LICENCE)